-Component Description Volume name This is a unique name, 63 or fewer characters (including letters, numbers, periods, hyphens, and colons).
+Component Description Volume name A unique name, 63 or fewer characters (including letters, numbers, periods, hyphens, and colons).
 The volume name is appended to the end of the iSCSI target name, which is automatically generated for the volume.
 Access to a volume is always through the target name.
-Volume size This is the reported size of the volume as seen by iSCSI initiators.
-The minimum volume size is 15 MB.
-Volume sizes are rounded up to the next multiple of 15 MB.
+Volume size The reported size of the volume as seen by iSCSI initiators.
+The minimum volume size is 15MB.
+Volume sizes are rounded up to the next multiple of 15MB.